headspinio/appium-lg-webos-driver/README.md

 |`appium:keyCooldown`|[Optional; default `750`] How long to wait in between remote key presses|

 (*) `appium:chromedriverExecutable` or `appium:chromedriverExecutableDir` are required.
 The chromedriver autodwonload works only when `appium:chromedriverExecutableDir` is provided.
-If both capabilities are given, `appium:chromedriverExecutableDir` will be prior.
+If both capabilities are given, `appium:chromedriverExecutableDir` will take priority.

 ## Supported Commands